zzzprojects/docs/entityframework-extensions.net/pages/documentations/utilities/bulk-read.md

 Reading entities using an existing list is a common scenario.

-For example, you deserialize a json file into a list of `Customer` with the `CustomerID` and a few other properties populated, and you want to retrieve those customers from the database to update those properties.
+For example, you deserialize a JSON file into a list of `Customer` with the `CustomerID` and a few other properties populated, and you want to retrieve those customers from the database to update those properties.

 A frequent solution is using the `Contains` method to retrieves those customers such as: